srikantpatnaik/linux-kernel-learning/c-programming-for-kernel/3_storage_classes.rst

    have external linkage, hence it can be accessed by any other file.
    To use the symbol in other file, one must declare it again as ``extern int x``.

 #.
 A function declaration is desired to stop program to pass arbitrary number of arguments.
+One may
+   create a local header file and include the function declarations to avoid repetitions.

 #.
 Although, it is not required to declare the function in calling file, but adding it
    helps programmer to identify the scope of the function.
 Example, ``extern int add(int, int)`` in